 Identify and rotate roles.
 This might mean rotating functional roles – like “MC,” “scribe,” “timekeeper,” etc. It also could mean experimenting with rotating communication roles, like those described in Kantor’s Four Player Model of Communication.

 Be present.
-Core behaviors include: Participate in meetings, Don’t check Slack, email, etc. Focus your attention on speakers and make appropriate eye-contact.
+Core behaviors include: Participate in meetings, Don’t check Slack, email, etc. Focus your attention on speakers and make appropriate eye contact.

 Constantly seek to improve meetings to make them more useful.
 Identify when scheduled/recurring meetings have outlived their purpose and cancel them.

 There are many more norms where those came from – including more tips on how we use Slack and Zoom effectively and with empathy.
-If you’re interested, please reach out and we’d be happy to share our thoughts!

 We praise those who give feedback early and often.